najnesnaj/pinetime-zephyr/docs/html/_sources/idea.rst.txt

 Touchscreen
 -----------

-Although the LVGL graphics library offers touchscreen support and the Pinetimewatch has a touchscreen, the emphasis was put on the sidebutton.
+Although the LVGL graphics library offers touchscreen support and the Pinetime watch has a touchscreen, the emphasis was put on the side button.
 Most watches have a button.

 Selecting a screen and a parameter on the screen is done with the button instead of the touchscreen.